SABERGLOW/SABERGLOW/README.md

 ## 📚 About Me:
 <a href="https://github.com/SABERGLOW/"><img align="right" width="350" height="263" src="https://github.com/SABERGLOW/SABERGLOW/blob/master/Misc/aboutme.gif"></a>
-  - 👨‍💻 I'm a Developer Inyern at <a href = "https://corporate.exxonmobil.com/"> ExxonMobil </a>.
+  - 👨‍💻 I'm a Developer Intern at <a href = "https://corporate.exxonmobil.com/"> ExxonMobil </a>.
   - 👨‍💻 I'm an Online Tutor at <a href = "https://www.hkcodingcamp.com/"> HK Coding Camp </a>.
   - 👨‍🏫 I'm a Student Mentor at <a href = "https://shmentor.hu/"> HÖOK </a>.
   - 🎓 I'm studying Computer Science Engineering at BME, Budapest.
 I'm expecting to graduate in 2022.